 #13 Be a great host

-You can organize the best retirement party ever, but if you act like a douchebag: people will remember that more than perfect organized details of the party.
-So be a great host at the party, and here’s a couple of tips to help you out.
+You can organize the best retirement party ever, but if you act like a douchebag: people will remember that even more than how much fun they had at the party.
+Therefore be a great host at the party, and here are a couple of tips to help you out.

 Host Etiquette Tips: